 Note that if $\A \inj_D \B$, then $\A \inj_{D'} \B$ for any $D' \subseteq D$, and similarly for stable maps between modal spaces.
 We call $\A$ a \emph{stable subalgebra} of $\B$ if $\A \inj_\emp \B$, and $\Y$ a \emph{stable image} of $\X$ if $\X \surj_\emp \Y$.

-\subsubsection{Definable filtrations}
+\subsection{Definable filtrations}